CODE-73/vestido-ecommerce/libs/coupons/README.md

-# coupon
+# coupons

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build coupon` to build the library.
+Run `nx build coupons` to build the library.